 With Jim's new screw and locknut fitted, the car wouldn't idle unless the screw was completely removed!
 After 2 days messing about I suspected the idle control valve, so I ordered one from Eddie at AECar.
 When the new valve was fitted, the car idled happily, but at 1500rpm!

 I checked for air leaks, but there were none.
 Something was obviously not right.

-The idle control valve is sent a voltage from the ECU, which operates the valve's internal solenoid, opening and closing to meter air into the engine when the throttle butterfly is closed.
-The air input is behind the closed throttle.
+The idle control valve is sent a voltage from the ECU, which has read the temp sender.
+This operates the idle valve's internal solenoid, opening and closing to meter air into the inlet manifold behind the throttle body, when the throttle butterfly is closed.

 The air input is further adjusted by the throttle body idle screw, which adjusts an opening in a bypass channel which also bypasses the closed throttle butterfly.